scriptotek/almar/README.md

 to check one or the other, both or none of the headings, then press Enter to confirm the selection and save the record.

+### Working with a custom document set

+By default, `almar` will check all the documents returned from the following CQL query: `alma.subjects = "{term}" AND alma.authority_vocabulary = "{vocabulary}"`, but you can use the `--cql` argument to specify a different query if you only want to work with a subset of the documents.
+For instance,

+    lokar --cql 'alma.all_for_ui = "999707921404702201"' --diffs replace 'Some subject' 'Some other subject'

+The variables `{term}` and `{vocabulary}` can be used in the query string.

 ## Notes

 * For terms consisting of more than one word, you must add quotation marks (single or double)